bhavya6701/resq/readme.md

 - The application will run in debug mode on the default port (5000).
 For production deployments, consider using a WSGI server like Gunicorn: `gunicorn main:app`

 - Test the API by sending requests to the available endpoints.
 You can use tools like Postman or cURL to interact with the API.

+## Frontend - Mobile Application

+The frontend for the ResQ application is built with Flutter (dart) and provides a mobile interface for users to record emergency responses, view response details, and access location information.
+The frontend interacts with the backend API to send and receive data.

+More details regarding the user interface and functionality can be found on the devpost submission page with demo videos and screenshots: [ResQ Devpost Submission](https://devpost.com/software/resq-aw81no)